Execution for Equity:

 The Five Conditions for Effective Teaching

-The 2020 Impact Florida Education Summit will provide participants with specific and actionable learning and collaboration opportunities that address the persistent opportunity gaps that exist in Florida schools across racial, ethnic, and socio-economic lines.
-Spring boarding directly from last year’s Summit content, the 2020 Summit will focus on Impact Florida’s Five Conditions that Support Great Teaching, and how Florida school districts and other entities have been strengthening and rethinking these conditions to attack the Opportunity Myth and work toward equitable outcomes for all students.
+The 2020 Impact Florida Virtual Education Summit will provide participants with specific and actionable learning and collaboration opportunities that address the opportunity gaps, widening in this current moment, in Florida schools across racial, ethnic, and socio-economic lines.
+Spring boarding directly from last year’s Summit content, the 2020 Summit will focus on Impact Florida’s Five Conditions that Support Great Teaching, and how Florida school districts and other entities have been strengthening and rethinking these conditions to attack the Opportunity Myth, in the wake of COVID-19 and our collective efforts to work toward equitable outcomes for all students.

 At this Summit, participants will:

-- Deepen our collective understanding of the Five Conditions that Support Great Teaching and how they need to work together to improve student engagement, learning, and equity.
+- Deepen our collective understanding of the Five Conditions that Support Great Teaching, how they have supported the urgent work of the current moment, and how they have been reimagined in this context.

 - Hear and see examples from diverse perspectives of the Five Conditions supporting effective teaching practices and promoting student access to the learning opportunities they need to succeed.